-31. CAPITAL MANAGEMENT
+29. CAPITAL MANAGEMENT

 The primary objective of the Group's and the Company's capital management is to ensure that they maintain a strong credit rating and healthy capital ratio in order to support their business and maximise shareholder value.
 The Group and the Company manage their capital structure and make adjustments to it, in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Group and the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies and processes during the financial years ended 31 March 2022 and 31 March 2021.
+No changes were made in the objectives, policies and processes during the financial years ended 31 March 2023 and 31 March 2022.

-The Group and the Company monitor capital using gearing ratio.
-The gearing ratio is calculated as total borrowings divided by total capital.
-The total capital is calculated as total equity plus total borrowings.
+The Group and the Company monitor capital using gearing ratio, which is calculated as total-interest-bearing borrowings divided by total equity.
 The Group's and the Company's gearing ratio as at the reporting date are as follows:

-GR GROUP PANY
+GROUP COMPANY

-2022 2021 2022 2021
+2023 2022 2023 2022

-Total borrowings (RM'000) 47,285 46,693 - -
+Total borrowings (RM'000) 45,178 47,285 - -

-Total equity (RM'000) 103,742 110,443 67,473 68,093
+Total equity (RM'000) 105,595 103,742 67,043 67,473

-Total capital (RM'000) 151,027 157,136 67,473 68,093

-Gearing ratio (%) 31.31% 29.72% -
+Gearing ratio (%) 42.78% 45.58% -